jloughry/Unicode/README.md

 Clearly these would be useful to anyone writing technical or user manuals.
-In fact, for electronically publishing documentation, it is crucial to have symbols defined in Unicode because it makes them searchable in text.
+In fact, for electronically publishing documentation, it is crucial to have symbols defined in Unicode because it makes them search-able in text.

 How to Add Symbols to Unicode
 ---------------------------------------